 As you write R code you will - I hope! - save your R script from time to time to avoid losing any code you’ve written if you close R or shut down your computer.
-This is important as it’ll save everything you’ve done locally but if your computer crashes, you’ll want your work to be backed up elsewhere.
-While you should have something like Dropbox or Google Drive that keeps backups of your work, here we’ll talk about Git which is a version control software that gives you much more control (but requires more work) of the saved work than from something like Dropbox.13
+This is important as it’ll save everything you’ve done locally, but if your computer crashes you’ll want your work to be backed up elsewhere.
+While you should have something like Dropbox or Google Drive that keeps backups of your work, here we’ll talk about Git, which is a version control software that gives you much more control (but requires more work) of the saved work than from something like Dropbox.13

-If you’re ever used the track changes feature on a Word Document(or Google Doc or Overleaf, etc.), the concept is similar.
-When you have this setting in a Word or Google Doc every time you (or anyone else) makes changes in that document, those changes, who made them, and when they occurred, is tracked.
+If you’ve ever used the track changes feature on a Word Document, the concept is similar.
+When you have this setting in a Word Document every time you (or anyone else) makes changes in that document, those changes, who made them, and when they occurred, is tracked.
 This makes it easy to see exactly what part of the file was changed and to undo that change if necessary.
-Below is an example of this feature on one of my drafts on Overleaf (basically a way to collaborate using LaTeX which is similar to RMarkdown).
-You can see each change that my co-author Aaron Chalfin made in the draft in the purpose changes the main part of the photo.
-The parts that were rewritten or added are highlighted in purple while the parts that were deleted have a purple .
+Below is an example of this feature on one of my drafts on Overleaf (basically a way to collaborate using LaTeX, which is similar to R Markdown).
+You can see each change that my co-author made in the draft in the purple changes in the main part of the photo.
+The parts that were rewritten or added are highlighted in purple while the parts that were deleted are crossed out.
 What is shown in purple isn’t all of the history of changes for this paper.
 If you look at the part on the right, highlighted in green, it shows what files were edited, by whom, and at what time.
 If you don’t like a change - or in R’s case more commonly, broke some code by accident - you can go back in the history of changes and return to an older version.

 The way that R - and many other programming languages (and technically you can use this for any file or folder) does this “version control” is through Git.

-21.2 Git basics
+9.2 Git basics

 We’ll use the example of getting a book from the library to walk through using Git.
 The steps for this are simple, we go to the library, pick a book we want, check it out from the librarian, read it, and eventually return it.
-Using Git adds one wrinkle to this, we will want to write in the book and see what other people write too.
+Using Git adds one wrinkle to this: we will want to write in the book and see what other people write too.
 Of course, when the book is checked out, no one else could write in our version, and no one can see what we write.
-So anything we write has to be done before we return the book to the library, then we check-out the book again to see what other people have written.
+So anything we write has to be done before we return the book to the library, then we check out the book again to see what other people have written.
 When we want another book, we simply redo these steps.

 |Library Steps||Git steps||Git code|